 Lookout Mountain 2677 Preserve Trail

-We spent most of the time on the road.
-So snowshoeing would perhaps make the trip less tedious.
-The weather had improved by the mid-morning.
-Then it’s sunny for the rest of the day.
+Since we spent most of our time on the road, snowshoeing would’ve made it less tedious.
+The weather had improved by mid-morning despite the forecast.
+But I didn’t expect to see the sun for the rest of the trip.

-The pup and I reached the gate with a dozen cars in the lot.
+The pup and I arrived at the gate with about a dozen cars in the lot.
 En route, I chatted with a gal walking with her Golden Retriever.
-The two SUVs we later saw were likely the nearby residents with an access key.
+The two SUVs we soon saw were likely nearby residents with an access key.

 See more trip photos here.